doomvox/raku-study/notes/meeting_2021mar28.md

             2.  yary hluchan suggests

-                1. With a night to sleep on it, the thing I was thinking & trying to say is that, in the specialized HTML-grammar you had, the decision points are all at left-brackets.
+                1.  in the specialized HTML-grammar you had, the decision points are all at left-brackets.

                     By re-writing "stuff" so that it will only backtrack when it hits a bracket, I expect more speed-memory gains.

                     ```perl6-mode
-                    Hi Joe & other Raku study group attendees,

-                    How well does this perform vs the simple .* greedy fix?

                     regex stuff
                     { (  # capture stuff (positional capture might not be needed)
                         [               # Stuff is a group of either
                             \<          # a left-bracket decision point
                           ||            # or
                             <-[ \< ]>+: # a ratcheting string of non-decision points
                         ]*              # 0-many of those.
 Greedy or non-greedy both work?
                     ) }  # end capture, end regex
                     ```

 2.  case insensitive matches (TODO check syntax)